“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 For almost a year, I spend more time with my father-in-law, Big Daddy, than I ever would have if he were well.

-Big Daddy never wants to talk about God nor anything having to do with Him; he always changes the subject.
+Big Daddy doesn't want to talk about God or anything related to Him; he changes the subject.

-He is pure-spirited, curious about everything, and wants nothing but ice cream and Dr. Pepper.
+He is pure-spirited, curious about everything, and wants only ice cream and Dr. Pepper.

 That’s when he talks about God more freely.

-I talk to Big Daddy about his coming back as a grandchild of mine and Jeff’s, and he promises me that when he does, he’ll display an affinity for playing cards from babyhood, so that we will know it’s him.
+I talk to Big Daddy about his coming back as a grandchild of mine and Jeff’s, and he promises me that when he does, he’ll have an affinity for playing cards from babyhood so that we will know it’s him.

-It is the last full conversation that we have.
+It is the last whole conversation that we have.

 Morphine comforts him after that.

-The nurse changes his robe and blankets, then tucks Big Daddy in so that his arms and hands are covered.
+The nurse changes his robe and blankets, then tucks him in to cover his arms and hands.

 “Snug as a bug in a rug,” I say, and he moves the corners of his mouth up enough for me to know that he hears me.

-They’ve been here for days on end while I’ve been sleeping at home with the kids and dogs.
+They’ve been here for days while I sleep at home with the kids and dogs.

-When they leave, the air in the room is calm, nothing but the sound of the monitor.
+When they leave, the air in the room is calm and quiet, with nothing but the sound of the monitor.

 I open it: